Rhabdoviridae: Replication

 Genomic replication requires a source of newly synthesized N protein to encapsidate the RNA.
-This occurs during its synthesis and results in the production of a full length anti-genomic copy.
+This occurs during its synthesis and results in the production of a full-length anti-genomic copy.
 This in turn is used to produce more negative-sense genomic RNA.
 The viral polymerase is required for this process, but how the polymerase engages in both mRNA synthesis and genomic replication is not well understood.

 Replication characteristically occurs in an inclusion body within the cytoplasm, from where they bud through various cytoplasmic membranes and the outer membrane of the cell.
 This process results in the acquisition of the M + G proteins, responsible for the characteristic bullet- shaped morphology of the virus.

 Classification

 Clades

 These viruses fall into four groups based on the RNA polymerase gene.
 The basal clade appears to be novirhabdoviruses, which infect fish.
 Cytorhabdoviruses and the nucleorhabdoviruses, which infect plants, are sister clades.
 Lyssaviruses form a clade of their own which is more closely related to the land vertebrate and insect clades than to the plant viruses.
 The remaining viruses form a number of highly branched clades and infect arthropods and land vertebrates.

-A 2015 analysis of 99 species of animal rhabdoviruses found that they fell into 17 taxonomic groupings, eight – Lyssavirus, Vesiculovirus, Perhabdovirus, Sigmavirus, Ephemerovirus, Tibrovirus, Tupavirus and Sprivivirus – which were previously recognized.
-The authors proposed seven new taxa on the basis of their findings: "Almendravirus", "Bahiavirus", "Curiovirus", "Hapavirus", "Ledantevirus", "Sawgravirus" and "Sripuvirus".
-Seven species did not group with the others suggesting the need for additional taxa.